michel-pi/chromacheats-website/README.md

 This repository reflects the current state of the static pages and resources currently used at [ChromaCheats](https://chromacheats.com)

+## API

+Our public api (including our User Avatar Generator) can be found in the public-api directory

 #### Usage

 You can use this resources to learn how we build our static pages or to use our resources to create related content (videos, banners, signatures...)